from corpress.core import corpress

 Set an appropriate User-Agent

-max_pages = None # collecting all available data, if want less data - set to an integer
+params = None # collecting all available data, if want less data - set to an integer max_pages

 2024-08-23 11:21:25 - INFO - Found REST API endpoint link